 Individuals with disabilities are not required to provide any proof of disability when purchasing a ticket for accessible seating.
 For the sale of single-event tickets, sellers may only ask whether the ticket is for an individual who has a disability that requires the features of the accessible seating.

 For series tickets, sellers can ask for written assurance by the purchaser that the accessible seating is for a person who has a disability that requires the use of the accessible seating features.
 The seller may investigate a purchaser if there is good cause to believe that accessible seating has been purchased fraudulently.

 New Requirements for Assembly Areas from the 2010 Standards

 Assembly areas are stadiums, arenas, movie theaters, lecture halls, and similar types of facilities.

 New construction or alterations on or after March 15, 2012 must comply with the 2010 ADA Standards.
 [Sections 221, 802 as well as §35.151(g) and §36.406(f)].

 - 35.151(g) of the Title II regulations and 36.406(f) of the Title III regulations have specific requirements affecting the distribution and location of wheelchair and companion seating in stadiums, arenas, grandstands and stadium style movie theaters.
-Title II regulations for Assembly Areas and Title III regulations are available online.
+Title II regulations for Assembly Areas and Title III regulations for Assembly Areas are available online.

 Content was developed by the Mid-Atlantic ADA Center, and is based on professional consensus of ADA experts and the ADA National Network.